-Level term life insurance means that the amount of cover you insure yourself for will stay fixed throughout the term of the policy, so whether you claim on day 100 or day 10,000 the amount the policy will pay out will be the same, ensuring your family is protected financially should the worst happen.
+Level term life insurance means that the amount of cover you insure yourself for will stay fixed throughout the term of the policy.
+So whether you claim on day eight or day 8,000, the amount the policy will pay out will be the same, ensuring your family is protected financially should the worst happen.

-On the other end of the scale with decreasing term insurance, the amount that would be paid out in the event of a claim decreases over the life of the policy.
+On the other end of the scale, with decreasing term insurance, the amount that would be paid out in the event of a claim decreases over the life of the policy.
 So you might typically take out a policy to cover a repayment mortgage, which becomes cheaper to pay off over time.

-- Be sure to have details to hand of anyone who will be on the policy, such as name, DOB, whether they're a smoker
+- Details of anyone else who'll be on the policy, such as name, DOB, whether they're a smoker

-- How long you want the policy to run for i.e. how long your mortgage is, or a set amount of time
+- How long you want the policy to run for; how long your mortgage is, or a set amount of time

-If all your assets added together come to more than £325,000 (things like your home, car, investments etc (£650,000 if you're married or in a civil partnership), it's possible that inheritance tax may need to be paid on your estate.
+- If all your assets added together come to more than £325,000 for things like your home, car, investments etc (£650,000 if you're married or in a civil partnership), it's possible that inheritance tax may need to be paid on your estate.

-If you do not want the proceeds a life insurance claim to be included in the valuation of your estate, you may wish to consider placing your policy in trust.
+- If you don't want the proceeds a life insurance claim to be included in the valuation of your estate, you may wish to consider placing your policy in trust.

-This would also mean that your beneficiaries (whoever you name to receive the money), shouldn't have to wait as long to be able to receive payment as it won't have to go through the probate process along with your other assets.
+- This would also mean that your beneficiaries (whoever you name to receive the money), shouldn't have to wait as long to be able to receive payment.
+This is because it won't have to go through the probate process along with your other assets.

 - Compare up to 10 trusted UK insurance providers